kuzzleio/kuzzle/lib/api/controllers/README.md

 A controller handles a specific part of the Kuzzle architecture.

-* adminController handles all the administration process
+* adminController handles the all the administration of the persistent data storage layer
-* bulkController handles batch/import operations into Elasticsearch
+* bulkController handles batch/import operations into the persistent data storage layer
 * funnelController handles the validation of the client request
 * subscribeController handles the subscription actions from the client request
 * hotelClerkController handles all subscription proccess (i.e from both client and from Kuzzle)
-* rountingController handles dispating client request to other controllers
+* routingController handles dispatching client requests to other controllers
 * readController handles the abstraction on reading persistant data.
 As default Kuzzle use Elasticsearch
 * writeController handles the abstraction on writing persistant data.
 As default, Kuzzle use Elasticsearch.

-Refer to [../../../docs/architecture.md] for details.
+Refer to [docs/architecture.md](../../../../docs/architecture.md) for details.

 # Contributing